Hjaltesorgenfrei/Vulkanologi/README.md

   - Mono is another choice, <http://nilssondev.com/mono-guide/book/>
     - <https://github.com/lambdageek/monovm-embed-sample>
       - Check the forks if someone has something better first.
+- [ ] Use name "Krake" for everything.
+  - Repo should be called "Krake Engine" and namespace "krake"

 ### Descriptor Layout Idea